|Revision Date||December 20, 2019|

 - Understanding the components of the solicitation and contract;

-- Ongoing coordination and communication with contractor, DFPS staff, internal and external stakeholders, and HHS staff;
+- Ongoing coordination and communication with contractor, DFPS staff, internal and external stakeholders, and HHSC staff;

 - Addressing and resolving internal and external complaints;

 - Conducting continuous quality improvement and compliance resolution activities;

 - Ongoing review, management and monitoring of contractor budgets;

 - Processing contract change management activities;